sparkflows/sparkflows-docs/docs/user-guide/connection/vector-database-connection/index.rst

 * Scalability and performance: The Vector DB should be able to handle a growing number of vectors and queries while maintaining fast response times.
 * Integration with other services: The Vector DB should be able to integrate with the existing infrastructure, including Azure OpenAI and potentially other services.

-Fire Insights integrates seamlessly with vector databases like Pinecone, FAISS, Weaviate, and Milvus through their APIs and SDKs.
+Sparkflows integrates seamlessly with vector databases like Pinecone, FAISS, Weaviate, and Milvus through their APIs and SDKs.

 .. panels::